Palestinian political violence: Internal violence

 "Civil liberties declined due to: shooting deaths of Palestinian civilians by Palestinian security personnel; the summary trial and executions of alleged collaborators by the Palestinian Authority (PA); extrajudicial killings of suspected collaborators by militias; and the apparent official encouragement of Palestinian youth to confront Israeli soldiers, thus placing them directly in harm's way."

-Internal Palestinian violence has been called an Intrafada.
+Internal Palestinian violence has been called an Intrafada, a play on "intifada".

-Palestinian attitudes towards political violence
+Palestinian attitudes

+The PLO officially "declared its rejection and condemnation of terrorism in all its forms" in 1988.

 1995–2000

 A study conducted by Mkhaimer Abusada of Al-Azhar University explored attitudes towards the use of political violence.
 Four questions were posed on the subject of political violence to over a thousand respondents randomly selected from localities in the West Bank and Gaza Strip.
 The first question was: "Do you support the continuing resort of some Palestinian factions to armed operations against Israeli targets in Gaza and Jericho?"
 Overall, 56% of respondents responded negatively.
 Those affiliated with leftist groups showed the highest levels of support for armed attacks against Israelis (74%), while those affiliated with parties supporting the peace process showed the lowest levels (24%).
 The Islamic opposition was split, with slightly over half in favor, and slightly less than half opposed.